 We are very excited for one of the biggest updates to the Mavic line we’ve seen, a new camera!
 Make no mistake, the DJI Mavic 2 Pro still has a superior camera in almost every way, but the Mavic Air 2 is the next generation of non-pro camera, and we’re pretty excited.

 If you’ve been following the smartphone market in late 2019 and beyond, you may have seen a new camera standard there as well.
 No, not the 108MP sensors, that’d be nice on the drones, instead, the 48MP, 1/2-inch sensor that typically produces 12MP images via pixel binning.
-That’s the one that shoot 4K video at 60fps and has some solid HDR capabilities.
+That’s the one that shoots 4K video at 60fps, and has some solid HDR capabilities.

 We’ll discuss the camera in more depth below, but I’ll sum it all up: The image quality from the Mavic Air 2 is beyond our expectations.
 DJI must have taken a page out of Google’s playbook for a software-driven camera experience.
 Well done.